fntechgit/summit-registration-lite/README.md

    **authUser**               = method passed that will be called on user login. param -> (provider) => console.log('login with', provider)

+   **completedExtraQuestions**= method passed that will be called to evaluate if the user extra questions are completed

    **getAccessToken**         = method passed that will be called to request the access token

    **closeWidget**            = method passed that will be called if the user tries to close the widget